San Marcos, Texas: History

 In the 1960s, with the establishment of Aquarena Springs and Wonder World as attractions, the tourist industry became a growing part of the city's economy.
 By the 1960s, what was then named Southwest Texas State University had grown into an important regional institution, and when coupled with the creation of Gary Job Corps Training Center in 1965, education became the largest industry in San Marcos.
 The remarkable growth explosion of Austin further allowed San Marcos to prosper.

 By 1973, San Marcos and Hays County were included by the U. S. Census Bureau in the Austin metropolitan statistical area.
 By that year, the city's population had grown to 25,000 citizens, along with an additional Southwest Texas State University student body of 20,000.

-By 1990, the city's population had grown to 28,743, by 2000, it reached 34,733, and by 2010, it was 44,894.
-A report, released by the U.S. Census Bureau in May 2013, stated that San Marcos had the highest rate of growth among all U.S. cities and towns with at least 50,000 people.
+By 1990, the city's population had grown to 28,743; by 2000, it reached 34,733, and by 2010, it was 44,894.
+A report released by the U.S. Census Bureau in May 2013 stated that San Marcos had the highest rate of growth among all U.S. cities and towns with at least 50,000 people.
 Its population rose 6.9% between 2011 and 2012.
-The university, now known as Texas State University, boasts a student body of 34,225.
+The university, now known as Texas State University, boasts a student body of 47,513 as of Fall 2026.

-In 1991, protestors advocating for legalization of marijuana conducted a civil disobedience action and were arrested; they became known as the San Marcos Seven.